Ready to Grow Your Business Fast?

-Below is an interview with Alan Melton and Brandi-Ann Uyemura, a blogger with Intuit:
+Below is an interview with Alan Melton and Brandi-Ann Uyemura, a blogger with Intuit discussing common business pitfalls:

-Brandi: As a business coach, what common mistakes do you see small business owners doing to unintentionally sabotage their business?
+Brandi: As a business coach, what common business pitfalls do you see small business owners doing to unintentionally sabotage their business?
 Please discuss with real stories, if possible.

 Alan: Many small business owners are too “in the moment” to make good decisions.
 In this scenario, the entrepreneur tends to make the business revolve around them.
 The business is dependent upon the owner to solve every problem.
 They allow crises to drive their business actions and make decisions that place them in the “hero” role.
 There is satisfaction with being the hero, but while focusing time and energy on a crisis other important areas will be neglected.
 During a crisis business owners may lose sight of customers, employees, competition, finances, family, and their health, etc.

 Recently I had a prospect who is a business owner of a rapidly growing telecommunications service.
 His behavior was your classic business pitfall.
 He canceled several appointments with me because of his latest crisis: an employee theft, last-minute meetings, sick employees, the bank called his note, lost employees, etc. There was a new crisis nearly every day.
 When I observed him at work he was constantly being interrupted by people who needed his input.
 Soon his final crisis came: over $100,000 in unpaid bills.

 Brandi: Who is at most risk?

 Alan: Business owners of growing companies who refuse to delegate and empower employees will eventually fail.
 They fail because it is impossible to keep an eye on everything that happens in a growing business.
 If the common business maladies of poor cash flow, loss of customers, poor employee performance, or competition don’t cause the business to fail, failure will ultimately come through owner burnout.

 Brandi: What can entrepreneurs do to not make these same mistakes and if they already have, what can they do about it?